December 2, 1946– Gianni Versace

 His chief rival, Georgio Armani, whose work is the very essence of understatement, accused Versace of turning fashion into “a porno show”.
 Versace’s reply: “Armani is a bore”.

 Versace dressed his friends Elton John, Joan Collins, Ivana Trump, Madonna, Prince, Cher, and Elizabeth Taylor.
 I have never understood how a designer with so little affinity for ordinary people could enjoy success on such a grand scale.
-27-years ago, his fall 1995 collection featured a $1,750 silk shirt, a $7,000 evening gown and an $800 gold-studded belt.
+His fall 1995 collection featured a $1,750 silk shirt, a $7,000 evening gown and an $800 gold-studded belt.

 Versace insisted that the cost of his clothing was beside the point.
 He believed in a sort of fashion trickle-down economy, with his designs influencing street looks.
 But, I think maybe the secret to his success was seducing the bourgeoisie by insulting it.